 Learn more about using OKRs to align teams to your mission

 While improved efficiency isn’t all you need for great operations, it’s certainly an aspiration for all chief operating officers.
-OKRs help you dial in efficiency by making strategy transparent and accessible across the organization.
+Creating OKRs for operations can help you dial in efficiency by making your operational strategy transparent and accessible.
 When teams are clear on the strategy (and the outcomes driving it), redundancies and siloed communication are reduced.

 OKRs aren’t just about eliminating silos, though.
 As a COO, you can use OKRs to establish strategic priorities at the corporate, department, and individual levels.
 Key results keep teams focused on the unified, aspirational outcome, not just task lists and busy work.